Pilot-in/PiloPress/timber.md

 [Timber documentation](https://timber.github.io/docs/)

 We will use the Timber [Starter Theme](https://github.com/timber/starter-theme) in this example.
 You will need [Timber plugin](https://fr.wordpress.org/plugins/timber-library/) to be activated.

-To make the starter theme Pilo'Press ready, you have to create a `pilopress` folder in your theme (as described in [Theme Structure](/PiloPress/theme-structure)).
+To make the starter theme Pilo'Press ready, you have to create folders in your theme as described in [Theme Structure](/PiloPress/theme-structure).
-You can enqueue Pilo'Press styles as described in [Theme installation](/PiloPress/theme-installation).
+You can enqueue Pilo'Press styles as described in [Theme installation](/PiloPress/theme-installation) after you have generated styles files.

 You have to add `'pilopress/layouts'` in the `Timber::$dirname` array in `functions.php` file.

-Finally, to display Pilo'Press content, you will have to add following code in your templates (without space between `{` chars):
+Finally, to display Pilo'Press content, you will have to add following code in your templates (**without space between `{` chars**):
 ~~~~twig
 // To display Header Pattern, in your base.twig or in header block
 { { function('get_pip_header') } }